wrzlbrmft/imapcopy/README.md

-*imapcopy* has successfully been tested with a [Courier IMAP](http://www.courier-mta.org/imap/)-to-[Gmail](https://mail.google.com/) migration of multiple IMAP accounts, some of which had up to 30.000 e-mail messages (17 GB with lots of huge attachments) stored across over 450 folders.
+*imapcopy* has successfully been tested with a [Courier IMAP](http://www.courier-mta.org/imap/)-to-[Gmail](https://mail.google.com/) migration of multiple IMAP accounts, some of which had up to 30.000 e-mail messages (one was 17 GB of e-mails with lots of huge attachments stored across over 450 folders).

 ## Features